-Starfish live on the bottom of the sea floor all over the world’s oceans.
-These star-shaped aquatic beings are able to grow back all of their limbs if they lose one or more from an attack.
+Sea stars, or starfish, live on the bottom of the sea floor all over the world’s oceans.
+They are able to grow back all of their limbs if they lose any from an attack.

-They start as small spikes that they shed like baby teeth and then they grow a larger, more branch-like rack of antlers by the time they are three years old.
+They start as small spikes that they shed like baby teeth.
+Then they grow a larger, more branch-like rack of antlers by the time they are three years old.

 The bearded dragon can lose its tail when it feels threatened and then grow it back.
 (Pixabay)

 Many species of lizard can release or drop their tails when danger is near.
 Lizards like the green iguana and bearded dragon can do this.

 When they drop their tail, it continues to wiggle and squirm.
 This confuses the predator while the lizard gets away!

 Some lizards will even return later when it’s safe to eat their tails.
 For some lizards it can take a couple months for the tail to grow back.